HenryCarr98/AWEgas/ResultsAndDiscussion/Question1.md

 - If we parallelised this naively, threads could read stale values or overwrite each other, producing incorrect physics.

 - Decision: Leave these loops serial to ensure numerical correctness.
 In other words, some calculations are inherently sequential due to data dependencies.

+- [x] The factor `0.5` keeps the timestep well below the stability limit.

 ### Why did we use `#pragma omp parallel for reduction(min:min_cfl)`?